Duplicate Records (Diagnosis)

 |---|---|---|

-| CRM dedup key set to name, not email | Check CRM deduplication settings: look for primary match field.
-If it shows "Full Name" or "First + Last Name," this is the cause. | High |
+| CRM dedup key set to name, not email | Check CRM deduplication settings.
+If primary match field shows "Full Name" or "First + Last Name," this is the cause. | High |

 | No global suppression list before imports | Ask each team member where their most recent list came from.
-If two people imported contacts from different tools in the same week, cross-check by email for overlaps. | High |
+If two people imported from different tools in the same week, cross-check by email for overlaps. | High |

 | Enrichment write mode set to "create on no match" | Open your enrichment tool integration settings (Clay, Apollo, or Clearbit).
-Look for the write mode or conflict resolution setting.
+Look for the write mode.
 "Create if not found" generates duplicates when match fails. | High |

-| Sending tool without cross-campaign deduplication | Search for the same email address across all active campaigns in your sending tool.
-If it appears in more than one active campaign, cross-campaign dedup is not configured. | Medium |
+| Sending tool without cross-campaign deduplication | Search for the same email address across all active campaigns.
+If it appears in more than one, cross-campaign dedup is not configured. | Medium |

-| LinkedIn automation tool creating new CRM contacts per action | Check your LinkedIn automation CRM sync settings.
-Tools configured to "create contact on connection accept" will create a record even when the contact already exists in the CRM. | Medium |
+| LinkedIn automation creating new CRM contacts per action | Check your LinkedIn automation CRM sync settings.
+"Create contact on connection accept" creates a record even when the contact already exists. | Medium |

-| Alias email addresses treated as separate contacts | Search the CRM for the same person's name.
-If they appear under firstname@company.com and f.lastname@company.com as separate records, alias email addresses are being treated as distinct contacts. | Low |
+| Alias emails treated as separate contacts | Search the CRM for the same person's name.
+If they appear under firstname@company.com and f.lastname@company.com as separate records, aliases are treated as distinct contacts. | Low |

 The Fix